Poison Prevention: Identifying the Poisonous Substances in Your Home

 Traditional cleaners contain lye and other harmful chemicals that can cause poisoning, either through ingestion or inhalation.
 In recent years, laundry detergent packets have exploded in popularity, and so too has a risk of poison to children.
-Just in January 2017, 769 children under the age of 5 have had exposure to these highly-concentrated detergent packets according to the AACPP, either through ingestion, inhalation or absorption through the skin or eyes.
+By June 2021, 5,176 children under the age of 5 have had exposure to these highly-concentrated detergent packets according to the AACPP, either through ingestion, inhalation or absorption through the skin or eyes.

 Medications, Vitamins and Dietary Supplements